joinmarket-webui/jamdocs/docs/glossary.md

 # Glossary

-Unfortunately, there is no way to talk about bitcoin privacy and the intricacies of JoinMarket without a little bit of special lingo.
+Unfortunately, there is no way to talk about bitcoin privacy and the intricacies of JoinMarket without a little bit of jargon.

 This glossary explains some of the concepts and terms used in Jam.